Lynching of Willie Earle

 African American who was lynched in the U.S.

 The lynching of Willie Earle took place in Greenville, South Carolina on February 16, 1947, when Earle, a 24-year-old black man, was arrested, taken from his jail cell and murdered.
-It is considered the last lynching to occur in South Carolina, albeit the murder of Betty Gardner by four white people in 1978 has also been described as a lynching.
+It is considered the last lynching to occur in South Carolina, although the racially-motivated murder of Betty Gardner by four white people in 1978 has also been described as a lynching.
 The subsequent trial gained much media attention, and was covered by Rebecca West for The New Yorker.
 The trial resulted in the acquittal of 31 white men who had been charged with Earle's murder.

 Arrest and lynching

 On February 15, a Greenville cab driver named Thomas Watson Brown was robbed and stabbed to death in Pickens County.
 Based on circumstantial evidence, Earle was charged in Brown's attack, and was arrested at his mother's house the next day and taken to the county jail.
 On the evening of February 16, a convoy of taxi drivers drove to the jail and forcibly procured Earle's release.
 The jailer, J. Ed Gilstrap, later said he turned Earle over to the mob since they had guns.
 The mob then beat, stabbed, and shot Earle to death.

 Strom Thurmond, the newly elected governor of the state, condemned the murder.
 Thurmond directed state police to work alongside the FBI, and summoned South Carolina's foremost prosecutor, Solicitor Robert T. Ashmore to try the case.
 More than 150 suspects were questioned in the days after Earle's murder, and 31—all but three of whom were taxi drivers—were charged with the crime.
 Many of the men signed confessions and some of them implicated Roosevelt Carlos Hurd as the mob's leader as well as the one who killed Earle with a shotgun.